-Organizations and networks can create an environment for knowledge sharing to help participants do their work more effectively – or not.
-Unfortunately, for all of us working in ecosystem conservation, as W. Edwards Deming says, “Learning is not compulsory – either is survival.”
-Thus, there is a constant need to attain new knowledge that advances practitioner's professional growth as well as our organization’s' ability to advance effective strategies for ecosystem conservation and sustainable livelihoods.
-Aligning Vision's approach is highly facilitative and focuses on engaging training and sharing events (see capacity building).
-In addition to up-front group work, I also help help networks and organizations:
+Organizations and networks can create an environment for knowledge sharing - or not.
+Unfortunately for all of us, as W. Edwards Deming says, "Learning is not compulsory - either is survival.".
+Today, when major ecosystem changes are happening at an ever increasing pace - we must see learning as compulsory!
+There is a constant need to attain new knowledge that advances our professional growth as practitioners as well as our organizations' abilities to adapt to new threats and challenges.
+My approach is highly facilitative and focuses on engaging training and sharing events (see capacity build).
+In addition to up-front group work, I also help networks and organizations:

-- Share information and knowledge through websites, publications, and on-line libraries;
+- Share information and knowledge through workshops, websites, and publications;

-- Document and validate strategies that have measurable results and then identify best practices; and
+- Document and validate strategies that have measurable impacts and then identify best practices; and

 - Relationship-based learning (e.g. mentors, peer networks, supervisors etc);